Mark Lewis (kicker)

-Mark Lewis (born March 25, 1979) is an arena football placekicker who is currently a free agent.
-He has also played for the Tennessee Valley Vipers, Detroit Fury, Las Vegas Gladiators, Columbus Destroyers, Austin Wranglers, Dallas Vigilantes, Orlando Predators, Tampa Bay Storm and Baltimore Brigade.
-His no. 19 worn during his time with the Brigade is a tribute to the late Baltimore Colts great Johnny Unitas, who wore that number.
+Mark Lewis (born March 25, 1979) is an American former professional football placekicker who played in the Arena Football League (AFL) for the Detroit Fury, Las Vegas Gladiators, Columbus Destroyers, Austin Wranglers, Dallas Vigilantes, Orlando Predators, Tampa Bay Storm, Baltimore Brigade, and Atlantic City Blackjacks.
+He also played for the Tennessee Valley Vipers of the af2.

 Early life

 Lewis attended Lyman High School in Longwood, Florida, where he was a two sport athlete, participating soccer and football.
 Lewis was one of the top prep players in the state of Florida for soccer.
 He joined the football team after his friend, Joe Gioia, had dared Lewis that he couldn't kick a football as far as a soccer ball.